 What If You Want More Protein?

-If you want to boost your protein levels, you might consider using shelled seeds (hemp, flax, and chia seeds are excellent), or seeds that have been ground into a powder, so you get all the benefits of the whole foods.
+If you want to boost your protein levels, you might consider using shelled seeds (hemp, flax, and chia seeds are excellent), or seeds that have been ground into a powder, so you get all the benefits of the whole food.

 What about more refined protein supplements?
 That may not be the best idea.
 In 2018, the Clean Label Project tested the most popular protein powders on the market.
 They found that virtually all of the 134 protein powder products tested contained detectable levels of at least one heavy metal, and 55% tested positive for BPA.